Orange-OpenSource/gradle-properties-checker/README.md

 ```
 You have to be located in the _samples_ packages to run the task.
 You can use the _gralew_ executable with relative path because this binary is located several directories above.

+## Integration to your projects

+You can clone this project and add the built JAR to your local dependencies.
+This plugin may be hosted on online platform soon.